rust-lang/rust/src/doc/rustc-dev-guide/src/tests/intro.md

   Example: `./x.py fmt` runs rustfmt on the codebase.

-  Example: `./x.py test src/tools/tidy --bless` does formatting before doing other tidy checks.
+  Example: `./x.py test tidy --bless` does formatting before doing other tidy checks.

 - **Unit tests** – The Rust standard library and many of the Rust packages